PixarAnimationStudios/ruby-jss/README-2.0.0.md

 ### Autoloading with Zeitwerk

-Because the classes generated from the OAPI spec number in the hundreds, it's a waste of memory and time to load all of them in every time you `require ruby-jss`, since most of them will never be used for any given application.
+Because the classes generated from the OAPI spec number in the hundreds, it's a waste of memory and time to load all of them in every time you `require 'ruby-jss'`, since most of them will never be used for any given application.

 To deal with this, ruby-jss now uses the wonderfully cool [Zeitwerk gem](https://github.com/fxn/zeitwerk) to automatically load only the files needed for classes and modules as they are used.